architecture4less/OracleMachineLearning/README.md

   [15.
 The difference between a tree...]()|1|1

   - **6. In a decision tree, it doesn't matter which questions you start with.
 False (\*)**
-      > I think it does matter.
+      > Sure, you will get to the same answer no matter the order of questions, but I think the order does matter.
 This is the purpose of _Secion 4_, in learning about entropy and decision tree algorithms.
-Of course, you will get to the answer no matter the order of questions, but the order of questions can make a _significant_ difference in performance.
+The order of questions can make a _significant_ difference in performance.

   - **8. Recursive methods can always be written as iterative methods.
 True (\*)**
       > Cool explanation on [Stack Overflow](https://stackoverflow.com/questions/931762/can-every-recursion-be-converted-into-iteration)

   - **12. If you know the outcome of an event 100% of the time how much entropy is contained within it?
 1 (\*)**
-      > I absolutely disagree.
-My answer, 0, was correct.
+      > There must be an error in the question.
+My answer, 0, was definitely correct.
 See Section 4, Lesson 2, Slide 10.

 - [ ] Complete AiML Final Exam
     > Will take the exam in-class